 Students are expected to exhibit appropriate behavior within the community of the residence halls.
 Inappropriate behavior includes any activity that disrupts, endangers, or interferes with the educational environment of the residence hall community.
 Residential Life staff have discretion to determine what constitutes inappropriate behavior.

-Students may store their bikes in their unit/suite or room as long as they are not dirty, do not cause a fire hazard, and do not inconvenience other residents.
-Hanging bikes from the ceiling or fire sprinkler pipes is prohibited.
-The only proper place to store a bike is a bike rack or bedroom.
-Do not lock bikes to trees, signs, stair rails, etc. Bike racks are provided outside the residence halls and around campus for your convenience.
+Students may store their bicycles in their unit or bedroom as long as they are not dirty, do not cause a fire hazard, and do not inconvenience other students within the same unit or bedroom.
+Hanging bicycles from the ceiling or fire sprinkler pipes is prohibited.
+The only proper place to store a bicycle is a bicycle rack or bedroom.
+Do not lock bicycles to trees, signs, stair-rails, etc. Bicycles racks are provided outside of the residence halls and around campus for your convenience.

-The burning of incense, candles, or any similar item (e.g., candle warmer) is prohibited in the residence halls.
+The use and burning of candles, incense, or kerosene lamps/heaters is prohibited within the residence halls.

-It is the resident’s responsibility to keep their unit/suite and room clean at all times.
-It is also the resident’s responsibility to purchase their own cleaning supplies (e.g., vacuums, brooms, wipes/sprays, etc.) to maintain the cleanliness of their unit/suite and room.
+It is the student’s responsibility to keep their unit and bedroom clean at all times.
+It is also the student’s responsibility to purchase their own cleaning supplies (i.e., vacuums, brooms, wipes/sprays, etc.) to maintain the cleanliness of their unit and bedroom.

-Personal hygiene is very important in a close community environment.
-Residents are responsible for cleaning up any mess made in the common area kitchens or other common areas.
+Personal hygiene is also very important in a close community environment.
+Students are responsible for cleaning up any mess made in the common area kitchens or other common areas.

-All trash and garbage must be placed in the trash chute located on each floor in each building.
-Residents need to place trash inside of trash chute door, not in the surrounding area.
-No trash should be left in the units/suites or room, common areas, hallways, or similar areas.
-There will be a reasonable charge of $25 per item/bag for violation of this provision.
-Large cardboard boxes that will not fit in the trash chute should be placed inside the trash room for disposal.
-Please work with us to keep our community and halls beautiful!
+All trash and garbage must be placed in the trash chute located on each floor in each residence hall.
+Students needs to place trash inside of trash chute door, not in the surrounding area.
+No trash should be left in the units, bedrooms, common areas, hallways, or similar areas.
+There will be a reasonable charge of $25.00 per item/bag for violation of this provision.
+Large cardboard boxes which will not fit in the trash chute should be placed inside the trash room for disposal.
+Baby wipes, food, or any item other than toilet paper should not be disposed of in the toilet at any time.

-The lounges and study spaces in the residence halls are for the enjoyment of all residents.
-Please use common sense and courtesy in your use of the lounges.
-Specifically:
+The common areas, lounges, and study rooms in the residence halls are for the enjoyment of all students living on campus.
+Please use common sense and be courteous when using these spaces.
+It is expected that students:

-Damages occurring in the public areas of the residence halls are charged to the individual or group responsible when that can be determined.
-When this is not possible, all residents of the hall or floor will be collectively responsible for the costs involved.
-"Common Damage" bills are assessed to student accounts at the end of each semester.
-"Common Damage" is defined as damages occurring in common space areas, and those areas accessible to all the community, including but not limited to stairwells, hallways, lobbies, study spaces, and hospitality areas.
+Student agrees to pay for any damage caused by them or their guests to their assigned unit/bedroom or residence halls common areas or amenities.
+When the student or individual responsible for such damage cannot be determined, all students of the particular residence hall or floor of the residence hall where the damage was sustained will be collectively responsible for the costs involved.
+"Common Damage" bills will be assessed to student accounts at the end of each semester and student hereby understand and agrees that they are required to pay such common damage bills.
+"Common Damage" is defined as damages occurring in common space areas, and those areas accessible to all the community these include but are not limited to stairwells, hallways, lobbies, study spaces, and hospitality areas.

-The following appliances are approved for use in resident units/suites and rooms:
+The following electrical appliances are approved for use in student’s units and bedrooms:

-The following appliances are not permitted to be stored or used in resident units/suites or rooms per fire code:
+The following electrical appliances are not permitted to be stored or used in student’s units and bedrooms per fire code:

-Cooking in units/suites and rooms is limited to approved and provided appliances only.
+Cooking in units and bedrooms is limited to approved and provided appliances only.
 All other cooking must be performed in the designated common kitchen areas, using the existing appliances in those areas.
-Due to COVID-19, some common area kitchens may be closed throughout the 2020-21 academic year.

-We do not allow 3D printers or any other engineering-based equipment in the residence halls, as this equipment is considered a fire hazard and requires proper safety training to operate.
-There are several labs around campus that students can use for all printing and engineering work and project needs.
+We do not allow 3D printers, soldering irons, or any other engineering-based equipment in the residence halls, as this equipment is considered a fire hazard and requires proper safety training to operate.
+There are several labs around campus that students can use for all printing and engineering-based work and project needs.

-Residents must not tamper with or ride the top of any elevator at any time.
+Students must not tamper with or ride the top of any elevator at any time.
 Passengers must maintain orderly conduct.
-This also includes not utilizing alarm buttons in the elevator for anything but their intended purpose.
+This also includes utilizing alarm buttons in the elevator for anything but their intended purpose.
+Additionally, state and local laws pertaining to tampering with fire safety must be adhered to.

 Flammable liquids, flammable vapors, and other dangerous substances, as well as any containers holding (storing) such substances, constitute a serious danger and are prohibited in the residence halls.
 Reasonable provision will be made for aerosol hairsprays, deodorants, and such, but these are potentially hazardous and should not be stored in the halls in large quantities.

 Sports activities inside the residence halls are not permitted.
-This includes, but is not limited to, Frisbee, football, soccer, volleyball, baseball, golf, rollerblading, having water fights, bicycle riding, rough housing, and playing pranks that may affect the safety and security of community members.
+This includes, but is not limited to, Frisbee, football, soccer, volleyball, baseball, golf, rollerblading, having water fights, bicycle riding, skateboarding, scootering, rough housing, and playing pranks which may affect the safety and security of community members.

 A noxious odor is any aroma of such intensity that it becomes apparent to others.
 Any odor can become noxious or offensive when it is too strong.
-Some examples are perfume, trash, dirty laundry, or the smell of cigarette smoke.
-When a noxious odor can be localized to a room, the resident(s) and/or guests of that room may be required to meet with a Residential Life professional staff member.
+Some examples are perfume, trash, dirty laundry, or the smell of cigarette or marijuana smoke.
+When a noxious odor can be localized to a unit and/or bedroom, the student(s) and/or guests of that unit or bedroom may be required to meet with the Student Living or their designee.

-Residents shall not permit any pet or animal, without prior written consent from the Office of Disability Services, Residential Life, and Student Living, to be anywhere in the premises.
-If residents are found to have a pet or animal in the premises at any time, for any length of time, without written consent, the resident will automatically be charged a $100 pet fine per day, per pet or animal, per occurrence and the pet or animal must be removed immediately.
-Residents will be subject to eviction if a non-approved pet or animal is not removed from the premises.
-Residents are responsible for any damages to carpet, furniture, and overall premises and any necessary pest control service as a result of a pet/animal.
+Students shall not permit any pet or animal, without prior written consent from the Office of Disability Services, Department of Residential Life, and Student Living, to be anywhere in the premises or residence halls.
+If students are found to have a pet in the premises at any time, for any length of time, without approval, the student will automatically be charged a $100.00 pet fine, per day, per animal, and per occurrence and the animal must be removed immediately or the student will be subject to termination of their lease agreement.
+Students are responsible for any damages to carpet, furniture, and overall premises and any necessary pest control service as a result of an approved pet/animal.

 The following items are prohibited in the residence halls: